LITUATUI/M3UPT/README.md

 ## 🧭 Getting started

 All you need to get started is to configure your favorite IPTV player with the M3U link.
-You don't to configure the EPG link in most players y, because they'll get it automatically from the M3U playlist.
+You don't need to configure the EPG link in most players, because they'll get it automatically from the M3U playlist.

 ### 🔗 Links to use in your IPTV player